 But Martha’s mother always said that someone had to think straight, someone had to keep his head.

-So Martha had to keep her head.
-After all, she was eleven, she told herself.
-She was old enough to take care of herself, to take care of her five-year-old brother Tug and to make endless lists of things to do to maintain order despite her father’s strange behaviour.
-She was eleven.
-She cooked, she made lists and she tried to do the things on the list.
+So Martha has to keep her head.
+After all, she is eleven, she tells herself.
+She is old enough to take care of herself, to take care of her five-year-old brother Tug and to make endless lists of things to do to maintain order despite her father’s strange behaviour.
+She is eleven.
+She cooks, makes lists and tries to do the things on the list.

-One thing on the list that seemed a little hard to do was to make them a family again.
+One thing on the list that seemed a little hard to do is to make them a family again.